rainbowdashlabs/reputation-bot/docs/abuse_protection.md

 Setting: `recieverContext`, `maxMessageAge` and `minMessages`

 The receiver context defines which user can receive reputation in the thank message.
-To find these users we search the latest message of the user which wrote the thank message inside the `maxMessageAge` (Max 100 messages and 12 hours old).
+To find these users we search the oldest message of the user which wrote the thank message inside the `maxMessageAge` (Max 100 messages and 12 hours old).
 All users which have written a message after this are eligible to receive reputation.

 We will also add the users which wrote the last x messages defined by `minMessages` as long as these are not older